• Relief Support Worker

 Internal applicants MUST apply via Opportunity Marketplace.
 Please ens...
 Read More

 Internal applicants MUST apply via Opportunity Marketplace.
 Please ensure you complete your SKILLS and QUALIFICATIONS via “Me” tab/tile on Fusion or by clicking on the application link in the section of the application form titled “REVIEW SKILLS AND QUALIFICATIONS”.
-ACTUAL CLOSING DATE: Applications must be received by 18 December at 11:55PM Location: Cambuslang Gate
+ACTUAL CLOSING DATE: 20 April at 11:59pm Location: Cambuslang Gate

 Work Pattern: Monday - Thursday 8.45am - 4.45pm, Friday 8.45am - 4.15pm